 In the Paw

-Another common area for foxtails are the paws.
+Another common area for foxtails is the paws.
 Having them at this location is incredibly painful for your pup, and they show any warning signs, so it helps to pay close attention if you think your dog might have this issue.
 Look out for limping or excessive licking of the paws.
 Also, look for swelling and discharge of the paw.

 In the Nose